addnaa/urinaryHg_trend_analysis/README.md

 > **“Human Biomonitoring in Support of the Minamata Convention: A Case of Phasing Out Dental Amalgam”**
 > *Environmental Health*

-The analysis is based on pooled data from **four human biomonitoring (HBM) studies** conducted in Slovenia:
+The analysis is based on pooled data from four human biomonitoring (HBM) studies conducted in Slovenia:
-- PHIME
+- PHIME  (2007)
-- DEMOCOPHES
+- DEMOCOPHES  (2011-12)
-- CROME
+- CROME  (2016)
-- SLO-HBM-II
+- SLO-HBM-II  (2018-24)

-The pipeline is **fully reproducible** and covers:
+The pipeline is fully reproducible and covers:
 - Harmonisation of fish consumption data
 - Preparation of biomonitoring datasets
 - Fitting of mixed-effects models